matzolla/matzolla.github.io/README.md

 # Community Engagements

 - Sept 2022: Became One of the Cameroon's ZINDI ambassador.
 [Zindi Africa](https://zindi.africa) is a data science competition platform and a learning community that brings together data scientist across the world to provide top solutions to real world problems via series of competition.
-My main role as a Zindi Ambassador is to sensitize aspiring data scientist and data science communitites to leverage their skills in the Zindi Community
+My main role as a Zindi Ambassador is to sensitize aspiring data scientist and data science communitites to leverage their skills in the Zindi Community.

 # Selected and Invited Talks

  - Sep 2021: Lectured the _9th_ cohort of AIMS on [_Data Prediction in Wireless Sensor Network_](https://aims-cameroon.org/researcher/2021-alumnus-allassan-nkeng-lectures-students-on-data-prediction-in-wireless-sensor-networks/).
  - May 2022: Presented my work on _Makerere Passion Fruit Disease Detection_ using [Faster-RCNN](https://arxiv.org/abs/1506.01497) in the _AIMS Data Science Research Group_.

+# Awards

+- Mar 2021: 3rd prize winner of the [AIMS-Microsoft data science hackathon](https://zindi.africa/competitions/aims-data-science-hackathon) launched in the [ZINDI](https://zindi.africa) platform.
+The competition entails us to build a machine learning model that can accurately predict the wealth index of 7 african countries inorder to help governments and policy makers to make inform decision concerning poverty.

 # Research and Publication